ammeyjohn/boss/README.md

 ### Print the debug

 - The project embeded some DEBUG point to print verbos information.
-These debug info is disabled by default.
-That can be actived by below command
+These debug actions are disabled by default, but it can be actived by run the project with enviorments assgined.

   In Linux